 “We know it is ambitious and Indiegogo has a 50% failure rate, but we’ll take what we can get,” says Carlone.
 “If we get a thousand bucks we’ll make it with cardboard.
 If we get 40K we’ll not have a problem spending it all.”

 Beyond their crowd-funding activities, the duo also recently found out that they will have an opportunity to pitch the show as part of “Pitch ‘Til Your Sides Split” at the Just for Laughs ComedyPRO.
 One of five finalists that will pitch to some of the web’s biggest comedy decision-makers, Carlone and Wilson will be in Montreal on July 26 with Hardly Men.
 Hoping to strike gold like previous pitches that are now in production, the duo says that no matter what happens they are just grateful for the chance.

 “This is such a great opportunity to show them what we’ve got and get notes from some of the best web content makers about what they think might work,” says Carlone.

-In the meantime the comedy duo are heading out on their cross-Canada Fringe tour that will see them back at the Vancouver Fringe Festival in September and to get the cameras rolling.
+In the meantime, the comedy duo is heading out on their cross-Canada Fringe tour that will see them back at the Vancouver Fringe Festival in September and to get the cameras rolling.